Kip Thorne: Publications

-Thorne has written and edited books on topics in gravitational theory and high-energy astrophysics.
-In 1973, he co-authored the textbook Gravitation with Charles Misner and John Wheeler; that according to John C. Baez and Chris Hillman, is one of the great scientific books of all time and has inspired two generations of students.
-In 1994, he published Black Holes and Time Warps: Einstein's Outrageous Legacy, a book for non-scientists for which he received numerous awards.
-This book has been published in fourteen languages: English, German(1994), Spanish(1995), French(1997), Japanese(1997), Greek(1999), Czech(2004), Polish(2005), Chinese(2005), Korean(2005), Thai(2008), and Italian(2013).
-In 2014, Thorne published The Science of Interstellar in which he explains the science behind Christopher Nolan's film Interstellar; Nolan wrote the foreword to the book.
+In 1973, Thorne co-authored Gravitation with Charles Misner and John A. Wheeler; that according to John C. Baez and Chris Hillman, is one of the great scientific books of all time and has inspired two generations of students.
+In 1994, he published Black Holes and Time Warps, a popular science book that traces black holes from John Michell to Stephen Hawking and beyond.
+It has been published in at least twelve languages: English, German (1994), Spanish (1995), French and Japanese (1997), Greek (1999), Czech (2004), Polish, Chinese and Korean (2005), Thai (2008), and Italian (2013).
+In 2014, he published The Science of Interstellar, in which he explains the science behind Christopher Nolan's film; Nolan wrote the foreword.
+In the book Thorne discusses the major role of the fictional black hole Gargantua: "First a weird claim: Black holes are made from warped space and warped time.
+Nothing else--no matter whatsoever."

 In September 2017, Thorne and Roger D. Blandford published Modern Classical Physics: Optics, Fluids, Plasmas, Elasticity, Relativity, and Statistical Physics, a graduate-level textbook covering the six major areas of physics listed in the title.
+With artist Lia Halloran, Thorne used poetry and illustrations to explore astrophysics in The Warped Side of Our Universe.